pixelbyaj/sitePage/README.md

 Let's make this a great library to make people's lives easier!

 ## Compatibility
-sitepage is fully functional on all modern browsers, as well as some old ones such as Internet Explorer 9, Opera 12, etc.
+sitepage is fully functional on all modern browsers.
-It works with browsers with CSS3 support and with the ones which don't have it, making it ideal for old browsers compatibility.
 It also provides touch support for mobile phones, tablets and touch screen computers.

 ## License